vvwangvv/LunaAgent/README.md

 ## How to commit (TBD)

-You should create pull requests (PR) to merge changes to the main branch.
-But deleting a repo seems not possible by now...

-### Temperary solution:

-Commit and push to a new branch, contact 王巍 to merge into the main branch (code review required).

-NEVER commit to the main branch.
+Commit and push the new branch.
+Create [Merge Reuqest](https://ysgit.lunalabs.cn/lunalabs/luna-models/LunaAgent/-/merge_requests).

 # Luna Models